lua-cookbook/lua-cookbook/src/book/en_US/01-types.md

 Any Lua value can be stored in a table, except for `nil`.

 They are very efficient at _behaving_ like arrays, that is, consecutive integer keys starting at one.
-The length operator `#` only gives the number of these keys, not the total number of keys.
+The length operator `#` only gives the number of these integer keys, not the total number of keys.

 ### Functions

 In Lua, functions are _first-class values_ - that is, they can be passed around like any other value.
+Writing out a function as an explicit assignment makes this clearer:

+    sqr = function(x) return x^2 end

 ### Coroutines